zarf-dev/proposals/0033-registry-proxy/README.md

 below is for the real nitty-gritty.
 -->

 A new flag called `--registry-proxy` will be added to `zarf init`.
 When `--registry-proxy` is used Zarf will create a `DaemonSet` running a proxy on each node that will connect directly to the registry service.
 The registry service will be of type clusterIP rather than of type NodePort.
 The proxy will use `hostIP` and `hostPort` in IPv4 and dual IP stacks, and `hostNetwork` in IPv6 only clusters.
-A `DaemonSet` will be required both for the injector and long lived proxy.
-This process works because calls from the kubelet to localhost no longer will get re-routed off of the node.
+A `DaemonSet` will be required both for the injector and long-lived proxy.
+This process works because calls from the kubelet to localhost will no longer get re-routed off of the node.
 The kubelet calls the proxy pod on each node, and the proxy then reaches out to the registry.
+Once this feature is stable, `--registry-proxy` will default to true.

 ![Registry proxy Diagram](image.png)